 MARK O'SULLIVAN

-MSc, BEng, BEngTech, MIEI,
+Director

-Director and Head of
+R&D Technical

-R&D Technical Services,
+Services

-at mosullivan@bdo.ie or
+mosullivan@bdo.ie

-+353 1 470 0113
++ 353 1 470 0113

 This publication has been carefully prepared, but it has been written in general terms and should be seen as broad guidance only.
 The publication cannot be relied upon to cover specific situations and you should not act, or refrain from acting, upon the information contained therein without obtaining specific professional advice.
 Please contact BDO to discuss these matters in the context of your particular circumstances.
 BDO, its partners, employees and agents do not accept or assume any liability or duty of care for any loss arising from any action taken or not taken by anyone in reliance on the information in this publication or for any decision based on it.
 BDO is authorised by the Institute of Chartered Accountants in Ireland to carry on investment business.
 BDO, a partnership established under Irish Law, is a member of BDO International Limited, a UK company limited by guarantee, and forms part of the international BDO network of independent members firms.
+BDO is the brand name for the BDO International network and for each of the BDO Member Firms.